Apply to vetted scholarship programs in one clickAdvertiser disclosure

 - How to Get a College Application Fee Waiver

 And with that, we’re done!
 From someone who started their applications a little too late, I urge you to get started sooner than later (really).
-Good luck!
+As a reminder, it’s never too early to start applying for scholarships, so make sure that you apply to all that you are eligible for!

 Frequently asked questions about when to start your college search